jobrunr/website/content/en/pricing.md

 JobRunr Pro has lots of **really valuable, well-documented, well-tested** features.
 You can reproduce some of this functionality with 3rd party open source libraries but:

 - Will they be supported years from now?
-- Will they work with newer versions of Java, or Spring Boot?
+- Will they work with newer versions of Java, Spring Boot or Quarkus?
 - Will they get a steady stream of updates to fix bugs?
 What about security fixes?
 - How many days or weeks will it take you to integrate everything together and test it?